reidsteele2/phenometrics/README.md

-Unlike standard phenological analyses, which tend to focus on rates of change, phenometrics calculates Time of Emergence (ToE) metrics, which attempt to identify the exact point at which a species’ phenology has exceeded its historical variability and established a new normal.
+Unlike standard phenological analyses, which tend to focus on rates of change, phenometrics calculates Time of Emergence (ToE) metrics, which attempt to identify the exact point at which a species’ phenology has exceeded its historical variability and emerged from its previous regime.
 The phenometrics package assumes input data is provided as a data frame, with standardized column names:

 `year`: Year of the phenological event. `species`: Unique species identifier.
 Can be numeric or character. `event`: Time at which the